 Principal advisers

 UniSaver Ltd has appointed Mercer (N.Z.)
-Limited as administration manager and as its secretary and Russell Investments Group Limited as investment consultant and investment manager.
+Limited as administration manager and as its secretary and Russell Investments Group Limited as investment consultant and manager.

 How UniSaver works